-Ginny opened her eyes and they looked at each other, puzzled.
-Someone's nearby.
+Ginny opened her eyes and they looked at each other.
+Someone is nearby.

 Harry glanced around, but there was no one.
 The lawn was empty and the trees at the edge of the Forest were still.
 The breeze had died and not even a leaf was rustling.

 Ginny moved their clasped hands and Harry turned back to her.
 She placed Harry's hand on her belly and pressed hers on top of it.
 Her eyes grew wide.
-The whisper was now louder, but it wasn't a whisper, it was . . .
+The whisper was now louder, but it wasn't a whisper . . .

 "It's a baby."
-Tears came to her eyes.
+Tears came to Ginny's eyes.
 She loosened her belt and pulled her blouse out.